SymfonyCasts/api-platform/sfcasts/serialization-tricks.md

 It's pretty easy to guess how these properties are created: the keys inside the JSON literally match the names of the properties inside our class.
-And in the case of a fake property like `textDescription`, API Platform strips off the "get" part and makes it lower camel case.
+And in the case of a fake property like `textDescription`, API Platform strips off the "set" part and makes it lower camel case.
 By the way, like everything in API Platform, the way fields are transformed into keys *is* something you can control at a global
 level: it's called a "name converter".